 Philanthropy has always been a core part of the Paperblanks company ethos.
-The Our Social Commitment blog series will cover the organizations we support who are doing tangible work at a community level.
+Our Social Commitment blog series will cover the organizations we support who are doing tangible work at a community level.

 Seva Canada is an eye-care and blindness-prevention organization.
 Their vision is a world in which no one is needlessly blind or visually impaired and where those with unavoidable vision loss can achieve their full potential.
 Their mission is to restore sight and prevent blindness in the developing world.